-I got inspired with an article from Reformed Prespectives which listed down 5 Christian films that are fantastic and free.
+Since we have all the time in the world at home we should spend it wisely.
+I got inspired with an article from Reformed Prespectives which listed down Christian films that are fantastic and free.
 So I listed some of my own favorite films online that never made it to their list.
-It’s a mix bag of free films nevertheless it’s worth watching.
+It’s a mix bag of 8 free films nevertheless it’s worth binge watching during the pandemic.
 All of them are available for free on Youtube as of this posting.

 Unpopular – Hosted by Emilio Ramos and produced by Red Grace Media, this 30 minute film explores the message of Christianity that is the gospel.
 With interviews with the likes of James White and Paul Washer, the film unravels the the unpopular message of the gospel to the world.
 Unpopular is a great tool to inspire and equip Christians to proclaim the offensive but much needed gospel to this sin filled world.

 How to Answer The Fool – Thanks to Jeff Durbin and Sye Ten Bruggencate, they took presuppositional apologetics to street level.
 This film will explain the method and apply it practically on the real people down the street.
 The film ends with a heated conversation.
 How to Answer The Fool is your first dip to presuppositional apologetics and will drive you to find more about it.

 Through the Eyes of Spurgeon – A real treat for Christians is this documentary that is now available online.
 Directed by Stephen McCaskell, documentary filmaker with works like Luther and the upcoming Puritan and Epic, this is his debut film.
 This film explores the man who eventually became the Prince of Preachers.
 Through the Eyes of Spurgeon presents Spurgeon as you never have seen before.